brotherdetjr/temporta/README.md

 10. You won't face any kind of [grandfather paradox](https://bit.ly/2toRlz6), because you travel into an "alternative branch" of your past.
 Also don't be afraid of meeting yourself from the past there.
 11. Passing through the portals, their settlement and activation take almost no time.
 12. You can time-travel with the items you take, of course.
-13. However, the items don't get younger passing through the portals.
+13. However, they don't get younger passing through the portals.
 Nor you do, unfortunately.
 E.g. you hold an item for half an hour, then jump into the portal to 100 years ago, and hold the item for 30 minutes more.
-The item will get older for 0.5 + 0.5 = 1 hour.
+It will get older for 0.5 + 0.5 = 1 hour.
 No tricks here.
 14. In this particular quest, you've got a one-and-only time machine (consisting of two portals).
 Moreover, you cannot DEactivate it after you turned it on.

 <details>